-It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are switching our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air means drier air that can impact our overall health.
-You may have never contemplated monitoring humidity levels in your house, or maybe you’re attempting to find just the right balance.
+You may have never contemplated monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.